Karaka-Management/oms-ItemManagement/Docs/Help/en/introduction.md

 ## Target Group

 The target group for this module is anyone who wants to manage their tangible and non-tangible products.
+This usually applies to the sales and purchase department.

 # Setup